glennschler/spotspec/doc/index.md

 <a name="SpotSpec+event_instances"></a>
 ### "instances" (err, [instances])
-Emitted as the response to a prices request
+Emitted as the response to a describe instances request

 **Kind**: event emitted by <code>[SpotSpec](#SpotSpec)</code>